-One good method for journaling is to utilize a “stream of consciousness” approach – not placing a lot of thought into what you are going to write and exactly how to write it, but merely to start writing and to keep writing continuously – whether or not it’s relevant to your caregiving duties or not.
+One good method for journaling to reduce caregiver stress is to utilize a “stream of consciousness” approach – not placing a lot of thought into what you are going to write and exactly how to write it, but merely to start writing and to keep writing continuously – whether or not it’s relevant to your caregiving duties or not.
 Remember, your writing will never be seen by other people (unless you choose to share it), or graded.
 Forget about perfect grammar, spelling, and punctuation, and just let your feelings spill out onto the paper.

 If finding time and energy to spend on journaling is a challenge, turn to Live Free Home Health Care.
 We provide respite care services that allow family caregivers the time they need for themselves.
 Let us partner with you to ensure your senior loved one receives the highest possible quality of care, while you discover the healthy life balance you need and deserve.